chef/chefstyle/README.md

 purpose uses.
 It is not intended for any audience outside of chef core ruby development.

+It will conflict with rubocop defaults, cookstyle, finstyle and other ruby style guides entirely by design.
+The point is that the core chef authors vehemently disagree with them on points of style and this point is generally not up for debate.

 It will have many rules that are disabled simply because fixing a project as large as chef-client would be tedious and have little value.
 It will have other rules that are disabled because chef